Modern rosewood media cabinet from Swoon Editions | Hello Victoria

 Richard is dying for something to put his feet up on, but I don’t think a sectional will fit in here.
 So poufs it is!
-(Or is it pouffes?)
+(Or is it poufs?)
 Maybe light grey ones like these?
-I’ll DIY them if I can make friends with someone who owns a sewing machine… I really love those french seams.
+I’ll DIY them if I can make friends with someone who owns a sewing machine… I really love those French seams.

 Oh, and you can’t really see in the photos, but our living room window is currently home to a lot of plant happenings.

-On the other side of the room we have our mini dining space.
-In the corner by the window is our freezer (not shown) that we plan on eventually building a cabinet to hide.
-But beside it we have our new, wee, farmhouse table!
+On the other side of the room, we have our mini dining space.
+In the corner by the window is our freezer (not shown) which we plan on eventually building a cabinet to hide.
+But beside it, we have our new, wee, farmhouse table!
 I found this one on eBay, and then we went to pick it up.
-Unfortunately it wouldn’t fit through our front door (too sharp a turn just inside the door) so we had a friend help us get it through our second floor window!!
+Unfortunately, it wouldn’t fit through our front door (too sharp a turn just inside the door) so we had a friend help us get it through our second-floor window!!

 I still want to replace the knob on the tiny drawer with a smaller wood one, stained to match.
 I even have the knob and just need to find some stain.
 Procrastinating – 1, Amy – 0…

-Our chairs are old church seats, but are missing the bible holders on the back.
+Our chairs are old church seats but are missing the bible holders on the back.
 You can see where they used to live, and I kind of wish the people who had these before us didn’t remove them.
-I want to stain them or possibly use some Danish oil on them to darken the colour a bit.
-Make them slightly richer in colour than the table?
+I want to stain them or possibly use some Danish oil on them to darken the color a bit.
+Make them slightly richer in color than the table?
 I’m still not sure.

 don’t you just love those legs?